REF$^2$-NeRF: Reflection and Refraction aware Neural Radiance Field: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a method that utilizes implicit neural representations to model scenes with objects enclosed in a glass case.
 The proposed method distinguishes between the refraction and reflection effects by learning them with view-independent and view-dependent components, and by determining the refraction points indicative of the glass surfaces simultaneously.
 The proposed method was evaluated experimentally, and the experimental results demonstrate that the proposed method is proficient in terms of separating the components that vary with viewpoint from those that do not.
-In addition, compared to several existing NeRF-based methods, the proposed method demonstrated clear superiority in terms of synthesizing novel views.

-On the other hand, as explained in Sec. \ref{sec:evaluation}, the separation of view-dependent and view-independent components may not be sufficient.
+On the other hand, as explained in Sec. \ref{sec:evaluation}, the separation of view-dependent and view-independent components may not be perfect.
 Improving the accuracy of component separation is one of the future works.